numberoverzero/docker-nginx-rtmp/nginx-rtmp-auth/README.md

 It returns 204 on success, 403 on wrong access key, and 400 on missing access key.

-This is designed to be a drop-in auth mechanism for `micro-rtmp-nginx` when you don't need anything more secure than a static key for publishing/playing rtmp streams.
+This is designed to be a drop-in auth mechanism for `nginx-rtmp-server` when you don't need anything more secure than a static key for publishing/playing rtmp streams.